kkumyk/data-engineering-zoomcamp/1_intro_to_data_engineering/README.md

     2. Under <i>General</i> give the Server a name, e.g.: Docker localhost
     3. Under <i>Connection</i> add the same host name, user and password you used when running your Postgres container.
     4. After saving the configurations, you should be connected to the database.
-    5. create yellow_taxi_data table and run insert_data.py script on parquer and csv files to add taxi and zones data to the Postgres database.
+    5. Create yellow_taxi_data table and run ingest_data.py script on parquet and csv files to add taxi and zones data to the Postgres database.
+See instructions in the section 3.

+## 5. Dockerizing ingest_data.py

+## 6. Running Postgres and pgAdmin with Docker-compose

+In section 4 we made two containers talk to each other via the same network.
+This was done by running two command line commands.
+In this section we replace that process with a yaml file that will contain the instructions for the same process to happen from a single source.

 <br>